If you’re wondering how to be a digital nomad, you might also be thinking…

 Oh, sorry, did you think you were just going to sip cocktails behind a computer screen for a few hours a day and call it a day?

-Particularly those that are just starting, trying to start their own business, or are building up their reputations and portfolios.
+Particularly those who are just starting to figure out how to become a digital nomad, trying to start their own business, or are building up their reputations and portfolios.

 When I first started working online, I was working around 3-4 remote gigs at any given time and about 50-70 hours a week.
 I learned a lot and thankfully work more “normal” hours now but…

 For most digital nomads, your to-do list is never complete.
-There’s never an “I’m done!”
+There’s rarely an “I’m done!” moment.

-However, many of these DN jobs afford you the luxury of being your boss to some degree/altogether.
+However, many of these digital nomad jobs afford you the luxury of being your own boss to some degree/altogether.
 SCORE!
 Right?

 Yes!
 It’s a great thing.
 I LOVE being my own boss.
-But others?
+But other people?
 They don’t know how to manage themselves.
 I even get sidetracked from time to time.

-Some days I’m working, and I PROMISE myself that I’m going to leave a few hours in the day to get something else done—llike, non-work related.
+Some days I’m working, and I PROMISE myself that I’m going to leave a few hours in the day to get something else done—like, non-work related.

 Next thing I know, I’m still staring at my screen, it’s 10 pm, and I haven’t even eaten dinner yet.